amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

 mvn compile
 ```

-After compilation, use the ASK CLI to update your skill's interaction model:
+After compilation, use the ASK CLI to build the model:

 ```bash
 ask api update-model \